WandThe Magic Wand and Other Operators

 fun h x, J x h.

-The remaining operators can be defined in terms of the core operators defined above.
+The remaining operators can be defined in terms of the core operators.

 Module ReaminingOperatorsDerived.